garrardkitchen/blog/content/posts/how-to-create-react-app.md

 I recently started on a project to replace our current Twilio telephony implementation with Twilio Flex.
 Flex is written with React.
 It also comes with a set of core UI React components.
 It doesn't yet support React Hooks but this is on the horizon!
 I have used React a few times over the last 5ish years.
 I had researched it and introduced it as a core UI front-end stack technology in a previous employment.

 Reusable UI components is a very powerful productivity enabler when done correctly.
-Hooks, a new feature introduced with React 16.8, has consolidated my approach when building a React app.
+Hooks, a new feature introduced with **React 16.8**, has consolidated my approach when building a React app.
 To capture new learnings, I have decided to create a blog post to share these and also to remind myself, possibly at a later date on how to do something.
 It would not be the first time that I have searched for how to do something, to find the solution in an old blog post of mine!

 ## React Requirements